Researching the American Revolution

 George Washington - Presidential Inaguration

-Washington taking the oath of office at Federal Hall, NYC from Robert R. Livingrton.
+Washington took the oath of office at Federal Hall, NYC, from Robert R. Livingston.
 Bible held by James Otis.
-Major Generals Baron von Steuben and Arthur St. Clair in attendance.
+Major Generals Baron von Steuben and Arthur St. Clair were in attendance.

 Society of Cincinnati